 Before you start your online business

 Do your homework.
 A lot of it.
 Understand where your products fit the market both in competitiveness and pricing.
 Understand your customer.
 What do they like, what are their pain points, how does your product solve their problems or create desire?
 Learn the marketing funnel so you can work customers at all stages of their buying journey.
 Learn about online marketing and plan a budget.
 Define what features you must have, would like to have, and don’t need before you choose your software.
-Will you drop ship or stock product?
+Will you drop ship or stock products?
 If you drop ship can you deliver within the short delivery times customers expect?
+Here is an article I wrote on the 4 Key Factors You Must Have to Build a Successful Ecommerce Website.

 It is possible to make a lot of money with an online store